 Originally built in 1936, La Plaza served as a “one stop center”.
-On the lower levels on either side of the parking lot were a range of shops, including a beauty parlor, bookstore, deli, pharmacy, jewelry shop and bicycle shop.
-Behind the shops were bungalows that you could rent by the night, week or month, which included “a dandy wood-burning fireplace”!
+On the lower levels on either side of the parking lot were a range of shops, which originally included a beauty parlor, bookstore, deli, pharmacy, jewelry shop and bicycle shop.
+Behind the shops were bungalows that you could rent by the night, week, or month, which included “a dandy wood-burning fireplace”!
 And above the shops, penthouses!
-Also available by the night, week or month.
+Also available by the night, week, or month.
 Penthouses had two or three bedrooms, came completely furnished and included a private sun deck.
 Both options also included maid service.
 How swank would this place have been in the 30s and 40s?
 I snagged all of this information off of original pamphlets that had been scanned and enlarged and displayed in windows of some of the store fronts.

 I do love this little location, I’d love to explore it more, especially the rooftop penthouses and bungalows, so who knows!
 You may see some more of La Plaza in future Palm Springs entries!